6529-Collections/ai-code-review-action/command-center/mindmap-prd.md

-# Product Requirements Document: Dynamic AI-Powered PR Mindmap
+# Product Requirements Document: Intent-Aware Dynamic AI-Powered PR Mindmap

 ## Vision Statement
-Create an intelligent, self-organizing mindmap that adapts its depth to match the complexity of code changes, ensuring every change is represented at its natural level of abstraction - from high-level business themes down to atomic, testable code units.
+Create an intelligent, self-organizing mindmap that first detects the intent behind code changes, then adapts its depth to match the complexity of implementing that intent - ensuring every change is understood in context of what it's trying to achieve.

 ## Core Concept
 An AI-driven system that:
-- **Dynamically determines depth** based on change complexity
+- **Detects intent** from code patterns before organizing changes
-- **Self-organizes** into natural hierarchical structures
+- **Self-organizes** based on how changes serve the detected intent
-- **Maintains complete context** at every level
+- **Maintains intent context** at every level of the hierarchy
-- **Adapts** from simple 2-level typo fixes to complex 30-level system implementations
+- **Adapts depth** based on intent complexity and completeness

 ## Dynamic Hierarchy Principles